noiseprotocol/noise_spec/noise.md

   * 96 bits nonces (e.g. in RFC 7539) are a confusing size where it's unclear if random nonces are acceptable.

+The authentication data in a ciphertext is 128 bits because:

+  * Some algorithms (e.g. GCM) lose more security than an ideal MAC when truncated.

+  * Noise may be used in a wide variety of contexts, including where attackers can receive rapid feedback on whether MAC guesses are correct.

+  * A single fixed length is simpler than supporting variable-length tags.

 Rekey defaults to using encryption with the nonce 2^64^-1 because:

   * With `AESGCM` and `ChaChaPoly` rekey can be computed efficiently (the